Here are some useful answers to questions we are frequently asked.

 - From 24th December 2021 booster jabs were started

 Every country has different restrictions and these are continually changing; here's a useful website that will help you see the latest travel and health restrictions depending where you are flying from - click here

 If our flight arrives early can we check-in early?

-If the property has a guest checking out then the normal 2pm check-in applies though we are happy to store luggage and give you a call if we can get you in earlier.
+If the property has a guest checking out that same day then the normal 2pm check-in applies; we are happy to store your luggage and give you a call if we can get you in earlier.
 Unfortunately our reception does not have changing facilities.

-Can I invite friends around to the property?
-Of course, most properties have additional glasses and crockery so you can entertain a couple of friends and we do encourage you to enjoy the place as a home.
-All we ask is that you respect the property accordingly and make sure there is no smoking inside and that there is no more than 2 additional visitors, than guests booked, that must leave before midnight.
+Of course, all properties have additional glasses and crockery so you can entertain a couple of friends.
+All we ask is that you respect the property and neighbours, make sure there is no smoking inside and keep noise levels down and that there is no more than 2 additional visitors, than guests booked, that must leave before midnight.